A Case of Smart Devices That Compromise Home Cybersecurity

 Common Vulnerabilities and Exposures

-CVE Entries assigned to the vulnerabilities described in our paper, Smart Bulbs can be Hacked to Hack into your Household, are the following:
+CVE Entries assigned to the vulnerabilities described in our papers are the following:

 Q&A